Quantum gravity: Experimental tests

 As was emphasized above, quantum gravitational effects are extremely weak and therefore difficult to test.
 For this reason, the possibility of experimentally testing quantum gravity had not received much attention prior to the late 1990s.
-However, in the past decade, physicists have realized that evidence for quantum gravitational effects can guide the development of the theory.
+However, since the 2000s, physicists have realized that evidence for quantum gravitational effects can guide the development of the theory.
 Since theoretical development has been slow, the field of phenomenological quantum gravity, which studies the possibility of experimental tests, has obtained increased attention.